Characterization of room-temperature in-plane magnetization in thin flakes of CrTe$_2$ with a single spin magnetometer: Results and discussion

 Thinner \CT flakes, {\it i.e.} producing less stray field, were then studied through quantitative magnetic field imaging.
 To this end, a microwave excitation was applied through a copper microwire directly spanned on the sample surface and the Zeeman shift of the NV defect's ESR frequency was recorded at each point of the scan.
 In the weak field regime, the ESR frequency is shifted linearly with the projection $B_{\rm NV}$ of the stray magnetic field along the NV defect quantization axis~\cite{rondinmagnetometry2014}.
-This axis was precisely measured by applying a calibrated magnetic field~\cite{Rondin2013}, leading to the spherical angles $\theta_{\rm NV}=58^{\circ}$ and $\phi_{\rm NV}=103^{\circ}$ in the laboratory frame $(x,y,z)$, as illustrated in Fig.~2(a).
+This axis was precisely measured by applying a calibrated magnetic field~\cite{Rondin2013}, leading to the spherical angles $\theta_{\rm NV}=58^{\circ}$ and $\phi_{\rm NV}=103^{\circ}$ in the laboratory frame $(x,y,z)$, as illustrated in Fig.~1(b).
+For these measurements, a bias field of \SI{3}{\milli\tesla} was applied along the NV defect axis in order to infer the sign of the stray magnetic field~\cite{rondinmagnetometry2014}.
+Furthermore, this bias field is strong enough to erase spin textures such as domain walls, given the weak coercitive field of \CT flakes~\cite{Coraux2020}.

-A map of $B_{\rm NV}$ recorded above a $40$-nm thick \CT flake is shown in Fig.~\ref{fig:fullb_CrTe2}(b).
+A map of $B_{\rm NV}$ recorded above a $35$-nm thick \CT flake is shown in Fig.~\ref{fig:fullb_CrTe2}(b).
 A stray magnetic field around $\pm 1.5$~mT is detected at two opposite edges of the flake.
 In principle, the underlying sample magnetization can be retrieved from such a quantitative magnetic field map by using reverse propagation methods with well-adjusted filters in Fourier-space~\cite{casola_probing_2018}.
 Under several assumptions, this method can be quite robust for magnetic materials with out-of-plane magnetization~\cite{Thielcri32019,Tetienne2020,arXivWrachtrup}.
 For in plane magnets, however, the reconstruction procedure amplifies noise and is thus much less efficient~\cite{Tetienne2020bis}.
-As a result, the recorded magnetic field distribution was rather compared to magnetic calculations in order to extract quantitative information on the sample magnetization.
+As a result, the recorded magnetic field distribution was rather directly compared to magnetic calculations in order to extract quantitative information on the sample magnetization.